 Your doctor injects these medications into the affected eye.
 You may need injections every four weeks to maintain the beneficial effect of the medication.
 In some instances, you may partially recover vision as the blood vessels shrink and the fluid under the retina absorbs, allowing retinal cells to regain some function.

-Possible risks of eye injections include conjunctival hemorrhage, eye pain, floaters, increased eye pressure and eye inflammation.
+Possible risks of eye injections include conjunctival hemorrhage, eye pain, floaters, increased eye pressure, infection and eye inflammation.
 Some of these medications may increase the risk of stroke.

 Photodynamic therapy may improve your vision and reduce the rate of vision loss.
 You may need repeated treatments over time, as the treated blood vessels may reopen.